rodolfosvc/reactnd-project-myreads/README.md

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+##How to run the project

+1 - Clone this git repository
+2 - Go to the directory, and run 'npm install' or 'yarn install' in the directory 3 - Still in the directory, run 'npm start' or 'yarn start' to start the application